Inaugural Local Wealth Building Summit beckons a new era for UK economy

 The summit has been organised by the Centre for Local Economic Strategies (CLES) in partnership with the University of Birmingham and Barrow Cadbury Trust, and will take place in Birmingham where a significant programme of Local Wealth Building has been underway, since 2016.

-A new CLES report, Local Wealth Building in Birmingham and Beyond: The New Economic Mainstream, detailing this work will be launched at the summit alongside plans to accelerate the scale of the Local Wealth Building movement through the formation of a new centre for excellence.
+A new CLES report, Local Wealth Building in Birmingham and Beyond: The New Economic Mainstream, detailing this work will be launched at the summit alongside plans to accelerate the scale of the Local Wealth Building movement through the formation of a new centre of excellence.

 Neil McInroy of Centre for Local Economic Strategies commented: